 Do pigs sweat?
-No, pigs do not sweat even though they have sweat glands.
-Their sweat glands don’t respond to thermoregulatory cues.
-Those are the cues that cause people to sweat when it gets hot.
-Pigs can become overheated very quickly in the heat if they don’t have access to shade, mud, or water.
+Pigs sweat very little because they have few sweat glands.
+They sweat so little that pigs are considered not to sweat.
+Their sweat glands don’t respond to thermoregulatory cues like human glands.
+Pigs cool themselves through means other than sweating and can become overheated very quickly in the heat if they don’t have access to shade, mud, or water.

 But that isn’t the only interesting things about pigs and sweating that you should know.
 And, it leads to a few other important questions.
 Keep reading to learn more.